 If your children are refusing to visit their other parent, it is your obligation to still ensure the order is complied with.
 If you have concerns about their health and safety, however, you will need an experienced and knowledgeable attorney on your side to help you navigate this difficult situation and ensure your children are protected.
 At Sullivan Law & Associates, our family law attorneys are committed to providing tailored solutions to achieve your family law goals, no matter how complex they may be.
 With over four decades of experience on our side, you can feel confident in our ability to guide you through this matter.

-Get started on your child custody case today and contact our law office at (949) 565-2793 to discuss the details of your case during a free initial consultation.
+Get started on your child custody case today and contact our law office at (949) 565-2793 to discuss the details of your case during an initial consultation.